FDA Priority Review Vouchers: Hope For Patients With Rare and Neglected Diseases

 With the undoubted value of such a voucher, it is clear that the FDA places great importance on the development of drugs for rare and tropical diseases.
 But why is this?

-For tropical diseases endemic in developing countries, such as tuberculosis and malaria, they are largely eradicated in the Western world.
+Tropical diseases endemic in developing countries, such as tuberculosis and ebola, are largely eradicated in the Western world.
 There is a huge demand for them, but unfortunately, the patients who need the drugs simply cannot afford to pay top dollar for it.

 The priority review voucher program is just one of the ways that the FDA has worked to pass laws that incentivize the development of such drugs, but it shouldn’t stop there.
 Bottlenecks exist all along the process; clinical trial requirements and other regulatory barriers still deter pharmaceutical companies from deviating from the traditional approach of developing ‘marketable’ and ‘financially rewarding’ drugs.